ekatwood/token_mint/README.md

 The user will be able to set a price for tokens they want to auction off to raise capital for the liquidity pool if they choose to, or they can just airdrop tokens as they see fit.

+The auction will use $USDC on Solana blockchain so it is clear how much each token is priced at.

 Arweave $AR will be used to store and host the logo.
 The user will pay for that transaction fee as well, which should also be minimal.

-Starting a liquidity pool on Raydium is easy, but you probably want about $2,000 worth of $SOL to have a smooth launch.
+Starting a liquidity pool on Raydium is easy, but you probably want about 2,000 $USDC to have a smooth launch.

 Everything you need to start a cryptocurrency, and all you have to pay is the transaction fees, which are minimal on Solana.